Top Government Funding Programs for Fall 2023

-As 2023 nears the end finish and fall turns to winter, Canadians are spending more time indoors and preparing for a new year of change and adaptation.
-During these times, the Government of Canada is also adapting to changing circumstances with the announcement of numerous new funding programs and initiatives available for business growth, innovation, and overall development.
+In spring of 2024, we expect to see various funding programs open, and we also foresee a competitive intake period.
+Post budget season, the Government of Canada is adapting to changing circumstances with the announcement of numerous new funding programs and initiatives available for business growth, innovation, and overall development.

 In this post, you will discover our top choices for government grant programs and government loan programs.
 Additionally, we would also like to bring your attention to tax incentive programs.
 Take a moment to learn more about these programs in our free SR&ED vs. IRAP resource.

 As the Canadian government works toward zero-emissions and sustainable growth, the continued success of our country’s small business operations is more important than ever.
-From hiring and training grants to low-interest loans for tech adoption and innovation to funding support to help businesses tackle the labour market shortage, there are a wide array of government funding programs available this fall.
+From hiring and training grants to low-interest loans for tech adoption and innovation to funding support to help businesses tackle the labor market shortage, there is a wide array of government funding programs available this spring.

 Canada Job Grant (CJG)